 Recorded Future is only one of many companies that are taking an innovative approach to predictive analytics, that are expected to be seen more and more over the next couple of years.

 Google let out last year that it is currently in the process of developing a search algorithm that can predict which of its employees are most likely to resign in the future.
-This is based on things like salary history and employee reviews.
-All we can say is, watch this space.